-Background to Genesis Care, Southampton
+Background to Genesis Care, Portsmouth

-Genesis Cancer Care Southampton is operated by Genesis Cancer Care UK Limited.
-It is an independent radiotherapy service in Southampton, Hampshire.
+Genesis Cancer Care Portsmouth is operated by Genesis Cancer Care UK Limited.
+It is an independent radiotherapy service in Portsmouth, Hampshire.

-They provide a service to self-paying or insurance paying adults over the age of 18.
+They provide a service to self-paying or insurance paying adults over the age of 18 and NHS patients from the local area.
 The hospital primarily serves the communities of the Southampton area and the Channel Islands.
 It also accepts patient referrals from outside this area.

-Genesis Cancer Care Southampton delivers targeted external beam radiotherapy treatments to accurately treat many types of cancers including but not limited to; prostate, breast, colorectal, head and neck cancers.
-The service also provides care for benign conditions such as Dupuytren's contracture (one or more fingers permanently bent towards the palm).
+Genesis Cancer Care Portsmouth delivers targeted external beam radiotherapy treatments to accurately treat many types of cancers including but not limited to, prostate, breast, colorectal, head and neck cancers.
+The service also provides care for benign conditions such as Dupuytren's disease (one or more fingers permanently bent towards the palm).

-The service registered with Care Quality Commission in 2010.
-They are registered to carry out the regulated activity: treatment of disease, disorder or injury.
+The service registered with CQC in 2010.
+They are registered to carry out the regulated activities: treatment of disease, disorder, or injury and diagnostic and screening procedures.